thecoder-elite/Youtube-Autoplayer/README.md

 You can also turn this ON / OFF as you require.

-## currently supported for CHROME and MICROSOFT EDGE
+### currently supported for GOOGLE CHROME and MICROSOFT EDGE